Bookmark, album ✵ 2017 ✵ bookmark music.

-Intelligent, playful and dreamlike songs, guitar-based grooves and americana ambience with authentic vocal delivery... stories from experience, fantasy and empathy.
-Here are nine new original songs from Beth Wimmer, and one fantasy-fulfilled cover of David Bowie's Starman.
+Intelligent, playful and dreamlike songs, guitar-based grooves and Americana ambience with authentic vocal delivery, with stories from experience, fantasy and empathy.
+Here are nine new original songs from Beth Wimmer, and one anthemic, airy rendition of David Bowie's Starman.

 Beth Wimmer, raised on both east and west coasts of the US, now transplanted on swiss soil, writes and sings songs from experience, fantasy and empathy.